 - Sigmoidoscopy/colonoscopy with tissue biopsy may be needed to diagnose the cause of anorectal symptoms.
 Tissue histology can be nonspecific.

-- First-line treatment is usually with doxycycline 100 mg twice-daily for 21 days, or erythromycin 500 mg 4 times daily for the same period.
+- First-line treatment is usually with doxycycline 100 mg twice-daily for 21 days.
 Protocols using doxycycline are successful both in those who are and are not co-infected with HIV.

 - Buboes may be drained percutaneously to relieve symptoms.